stashsphere/docs/README.md

-# Stashsphere Documentation
+# StashSphere Documentation

-This repository provides a nix flake that builds and serves the project documentation of *stashsphere* that is written in markdown and generated as HTML by the mkdocs tool.
+This repository provides a nix flake that builds and serves the project documentation of *StashSphere* that is written in markdown and generated as HTML by the mkdocs tool.

 ## Usage